-- 4. The Academy will use the Northamptonshire LA's timetable for applications each year (exact dates within the months may vary from year to year): - a) September/October the Studfall Junior Academy will provide opportunities for parents to visit the Academy - c) By 15 January Parents complete the common application form (CAF) and return it to the LA to administer - d) 17 April notification of offers made to parents.
+- 4. The Academy will use the Northamptonshire LA's timetable for applications each year (exact dates within the months may vary from year to year): - a) September/October the Studfall Junior Academy will provide opportunities for parents to visit the Academy - By 15 January Parents complete the common application form (CAF) and return it to the LA to administer - d) 16 April (or nearest working day) notification of offers made to parents.